 Review current injury reports, recommended journals, systematic reviews and other publications related to injury prevention.

-For publications related to concussion, seniors’ falls, and Vision Zero, please consult our collections you can access through our Professional Resources page.
+For publications related to adult falls, child falls, concussion, poison prevention and Vision Zero / road safety, please consult our collections you can access through our Professional Resources page.

 Child and Youth Injury in Review – Spotlight on Consumer Product Safety (2009)